adam-maj/deep-learning/README.md

 Without these designs, models could never synthesize data.

+### Breakthrough #5: Embeddings

-[6] **Embeddings** - [Word2Vec, VAEs, CLIP] Force models to learn an interesting representation space with semantic and syntactic meaning.
+**Embeddings** - [Word2Vec, VAEs, CLIP] Force models to learn an interesting representation space with semantic and syntactic meaning.

 The classic example of this is that the embeddings allow "King" - "Man" + "Woman" = "Queen"

 Embeddings show us the composability of concepts.
 Transformers use this to soak information into words.

+### "Don't touch the architecture"

-[7] Combining Models - [DALL E, DALL E 2, Stable Diffusion, etc.] - using U-Net, Transformer, CLIP, VAE, Feed-forward, Diffusion all in one.
+Combining Models - [DALL E, DALL E 2, Stable Diffusion, etc.] - using U-Net, Transformer, CLIP, VAE, Feed-forward, Diffusion all in one.

 Many state of the art models combine pieces from many of the different architectures in different sections to work together to do larger tasks like condition images with text, etc.